 You know what else?
 When you make your own, you’re not limited to peanut butter inside.
-As you can see, I’ve clearly diverged from the brief already and made good use of my homemade pumpkin seed butter to also make Dark Chocolate Pumpkin Seed Butter Cups.
+As you can see, I’ve already diverged from the brief and made good use of my homemade pumpkin seed butter to make Dark Chocolate Pumpkin Seed Butter Cups.

 Which is better?
 Both!

-Pumpkin seed butter has a rich, earthy taste that pairs beautifully with dark chocolate, whereas peanut butter is a little more mellow and familiar tasting, and the sweet / salty contrast with the chocolate is always a delight.
+Pumpkin seed butter has a rich, earthy taste that pairs beautifully with dark chocolate, whereas peanut butter is a little more mellow and familiar tasting, and the sweet/salty contrast with the chocolate is always a delight.
+If you want to get fancy, sprinkle a little homemade vanilla salt on top.
+Ohhhh baby.

 Put your silicon muffin cups into a muffin tin or on a tray that will fit into your freezer.
 Pour a small amount of chocolate into the bottom of each cup – just enough to coat the bottom, it shouldn’t be too thick – and then place the tray into the freezer for 5 minutes.